Baltimore Police Department: Weapons

+The BPD is transitioning to a new department-issued duty pistol.
+Over the next two years, the current Glock 22 duty pistol (chambered in .40S&W) will be replaced with the Glock 45 MOS7 duty pistol (chambered in 9mm).
+More importantly, in addition to traditional iron sights, each new Glock 45 will be fitted with an Aimpoint ACRO P2 red-dot sight (RDS).

 The primary service weapon is the Glock 22 .40 caliber pistol, replacing the Glock 17 9mm pistol.
 Officers are also issued a Monadnock expandable straight baton, TASER 7 and pepper spray.
 Lethal and less-lethal Remington 870 shotguns are available for patrol.
 In 2014, the department began its patrol rifle program, issuing Colt LE6920 rifles to selected members of the patrol division.
 The department's SWAT team (originally the Quick Response Team) carried a mix of weapons in its early years, including M1 carbines, M16 assault rifles, Colt 9 mm SMGs and Ruger Mini 14 rifles.
 In the early 2000s, SWAT rearmed with a mix of UMP40 sub machine guns and G36K assault rifles.
 In 2014, SWAT replaced their assault rifles with the Colt LE6946CQB.

 The espantoon is an ornate, straight wooden baton with a long swiveled leather strap designed for twirling.
 It is distinct to the city of Baltimore and has been in use for generations.
 Between 1994 and 2000, the espantoon was banned by commissioner Thomas Frazier in favor of the koga stick due to the perception that its twirling intimidated the citizenry.
 In 2000, Edward T. Norris became commissioner and lifted the ban on the espantoon to raise staff morale and instill a more aggressive approach to policing, although he did not make its use mandatory.
 Norris stated, "When I found out what they meant to the rank and file, I said, 'Bring them back.' ...
 It is a tremendous part of the history of this Police Department."